By Roy Burner - Minister of the Gospel

 Morality is the distinction between good and evil; right and wrong with conformity to moral biblical standards.
 The moral compass of any nation needs to be zeroed in on the Word of God.
 (Comment)

 There are many once godly nations that have allowed immorality to invade the land without restraint.
-The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world that has helped promote a fragile morality.
+The believer in Christ is to resist being poured into the mold of present day thinking, value systems, and conduct of this world that helped promote a fragile morality.

 The godly guidelines of the Word of God, that helps keep a nation afloat, are being recklessly cast aside.
 Past utterances of a moral nature now seems to be distant or even non-existent.